Beartown Ski Area

 One interesting tidbit - Tim Howley, who is the current co-president of the Board of Directors, learned to ski here and said he and his friends used to refer to the area as 'Terror Ridge' when they were kids.

-Finally, this past December 2002 we lost one of our founding fathers, Malcom Collin who passed away just before Christmas.
+Finally, this past December 2002 we lost one of our founding fathers, Malcolm Collin who passed away just before Christmas.
 Mal helped scout out the site, build the ski area, secured funding for our lifts, snowmaking and grooming equipment, and was still active and a vice president on the Board of Directors.
 Mal was active and involved in the ski area from the time the ski area was just an idea in 1957, through its opening in 1958, right up to the time of his death.
 The last time I saw him was at the November 2002 board of directors meeting, where he was scheming ways we could get $15,000 to pay for our new groomer.
 We will all miss him very much.

 Above is a view of the area.
 You can see the wide slopes and a few narrower trails in the woods.